 A musician since a youth, Butch started on drums before moving to keyboards.
 Butch’s first professional band experience was at age 15, playing keyboards.
 Over time, and other bands, skills with vocals developed and matured.
 A deep inner desire to express himself more fully led to developing skills on guitar, an instrument Butch self-taught.
 But don’t let that mislead you, as the quality of the guitar playing is there and is a delightful force to be encountered.

-The songs are crafted with the same skill that Butch applies as a master mechanic.
 The saying every song has a message is very true of Tennessee Iron’s songs.
 From the story of “Ol’ John,” a look at how homeless veterans are often treated in the world, to the driving drums on “Nobody Wants you,” positive messages abound.

 The power of the drums that drives the rhythm section, it is a mistake to discount Carlene’s drumming because she is a girl.
 The drum fills and strong driving snare drum tempo will argue otherwise.
 Offered a scholarship as a youth to college as a musician, Carlene pursued a career in nursing initially and is currently a Registered Nurse working locally in a skilled nursing facility as the Assistant Director of Nursing.
 Now she has come full circle, returning back to her musical roots and is providing the heartbeat of Tennessee Iron.